If

 Many passages teach it.

-that with many popular teachings based on very few Scriptures.
+that with some popular teachings based on a tiny numnber of Scriptures.

-Six of the Ten Commandments emphasize loving our neighbors.
-(Exod.
+Six of the Ten Commandments emphasize loving our neighbors (Ex.

 20:12-17).